easeml/datascope/experiments/data/README.md

 # Experimental Datasets

-This directory contains various datasets that we use for experiments.
+This directory contains various datasets that we use for fairness experiments.
 They are listed below.

-## Dataset 1
+## Hate-Speech-Bias

 Description.

 Preview.

 Format.

+## Unfair UCI